Jareechang/esbuild-examples/examples/react-mui/README.md

-# React + react-router code splitting
+# React + react-router + material ui

 Example of building and running a react application splitting bundle by route.

+Also, use esbuild’s `metafile` to analyze bundle size.

 ## Getting started